vispy/vispy-website/installation.rst

 VisPy requires at least one toolkit for opening a window and creates an OpenGL context.
 This can be done using one Qt, GLFW,SDL2, Wx, or Pyglet.
-You can also use an IPython notebook (version 3+) with WebGL for some visualizations.
+You can also use a Jupyter notebook (version 3+) with WebGL for some visualizations although it is not fully functional at this time.

 .. warning::

-   You only need to have one of these packages, no need to install them all !
+   You only need to have one of these packages, no need to install them all!

 Hardware requirements